Seeking help for Mom & Dad?

 Consider the advantages that make retirement living at La Costa Glen unique — and incomparably valuable:

 - Financial.
 La Costa Glen is fiscally sound, with no third-party debt.
 All construction loans have been paid off.
 In addition, the entrance fee is highly repayable, for peace of mind.
 Click here to review our Annual Report and Financials.
+Click here to download our Annual Report and Financials.

 - Health services.
 Adjacent to the La Costa Glen campus, GlenBrook provides long-term care and has been awarded the highest rating (five stars) for excellence in care.